Eddie000321/backend-nodejs-expressjs-postgresqlPrisma-with-docker/README.md

 ### 2. NodeJS SQLite Backend Project

-A full-stack to-do application that uses a Node.js backend, a SQLite database, and JWT for authentication.
+A full-stack to-do application that uses a Node.js backend, a SQLite database, and server-side sessions (HttpOnly cookies) for authentication.

 **Features:**

-* User registration and login with JWT authentication.
+* User registration and login with session-based authentication (cookies).
 * CRUD operations for to-dos.
 * SQLite database for data storage.